Boundary-induced nucleation control: A theoretical perspective: Theory of single-cluster formation

 \subsection{Existence of a critical density}

-We start by considering the particle density distribution $\rho(x,y,t)$ under the condition that no nucleation has occurred until time $t$, i.e. no increase of the local density due to nucleation occurs.
-Thus we can apply a continuum approach based on Burton-Cabrera-Frank theory for the case of complete condensation \cite{Burton1951299,Vvedensky199042, Kalischewski200878}.
-Applying adsorbing boundary conditions, we get for the stationary solution
+Assuming the particle density distribution $\rho(x,y,t)$, with $x,y \in [0,L]$ under the condition that no nucleation has occurred until time $t$, i.e. no increase of the local density due to nucleation occurs, then $\rho(x,y,t)$ corresponds in a good approximation to the ad-atom density.
+Thus, the mean-field approach based on Burton-Cabrera-Frank theory can be applied for the case of complete condensation \cite{Burton1951299,Vvedensky199144, Kalischewski200878}.
+Applying adsorbing boundary conditions, cf. \secref{\ref{sec:sim_setput}}, the stationary solution